Architecture | Urbanism | Landscape

 Program: Guide plan – masterplan

-Team: Alessia Calò, Morvan Rabin, Bertrand Plewinski, Pietro Manaresi, Stefano Gariglio
+Team: Alessia Calò, Morvan Rabin, Bertrand Plewinski, Pietro Manaresi, Stefano Gariglio, Mathilde Meurice

 In collaboration with: Idea Consult: programmation, territorial strategy Egis: transportation Scopic: concertation Guam Conseil: economy